Support making RiG more international!

 Application-oriented and practical

-Thanks to their combination of practical science and application-oriented teaching, Germany’s universities of applied sciences, known in German as Hochschulen für Angewandte Wissenschaften (HAW, or formerly Fachhochschulen or FH), have become an indispensable part of the German higher education landscape and a role model worldwide when it comes to qualifications that are application-oriented yet at the same time research-focused.
+Thanks to their combination of practical science and application-oriented teaching, Germany’s universities of applied sciences (UASs, known in German as Hochschulen für Angewandte Wissenschaften, formerly Fachhochschulen) have become an indispensable part of the German higher education landscape and a role model worldwide when it comes to qualifications that are application-oriented yet at the same time research-focused.

 The UASs specialise in offering degree courses in engineering, the natural and social sciences, economics, law, technology and design, as well as in healthcare.
 Many of the degree programmes are also offered on a career-integrated, part-time or dual vocational training basis – or as an online correspondence course.